Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make

 Today we are discussing this gorgeous Shoyu Chicken with Hawaiian Mac Salad!
 But first, have you ever been to a cookbook pot lucky party?
 I have to say, I think they’re brilliant.

 A few weeks ago I was lucky enough to attend a cookbook potluck where each attendee made a dish from a chosen book.
 I’ve seen a few on the Instagram and I’ve always been like, “hmm, that’s a good idea!!”
 What made it even better was all the recipes were supposed to be made from Aloha Kitchen!

 This book is so breathtakingly beautiful, from the photos of beautiful Hawaii to the food and recipes and the history lesson, it’s really amazing.
 Last year was the first time I had ever visited Hawaii and the minute I landed and was told we were having dinner on a former plantation, I had A LOT OF QUESTIONS.

 I honestly knew very little about Hawaii.
 So I did my usual quick history lesson on the car ride to the hotel and I didn’t learn nearly as much as I wanted to.

 Alana teaches the history seamlessly, interweaving it with food and how the cuisine and all of its vastness came about.
-I wanted to try SO many of the recipes but I settled on this Shoyu Chicken and I’ve made it nearly five times since making it for these photos.
+I wanted to try SO many of the recipes, but I settled on this Shoyu Chicken with Hawaiian Mac Salad.
+And I’ve made it nearly five times since making it for these photos.

 I’ve made this recipe OVER AND OVER.
 I’ve made it in the kitchen AND I’ve made it in the Instant Pot with amazing results.
 It cooks up in about 10 minutes on the high pressure setting—very chill!